-At one time our currency had United States Note or Silver Certificate written at the top.
+At one time, our currency had the United States Note or Silver Certificate written at the top.
 This indicated that something tangible was backing the currency.
 Now we have Federal Reserve Note printed.
 This indicates that no tangible asset is associated with the currency.

 To give you another idea of why gold seems to be the standard for money, one can look at financial transactions.
 Gold is the only metal central banks accept as payments of debts between government central banks.
 Gold has a pedigree no other metal has.
 So lacking some sort of backing of gold or silver, fiat currency raises issues of trust.
 All fiat currencies (no metallic backing) have ended up hyper-inflated in the past.

 In preparing for the future, an individual must think about the behavior of his government and factor it in before making financial decisions.
 Even with regard to something as simple as a checking account or a simple savings account, inflation needs to be factored in, and an appraisal of the fiat currency's current situation is made.

 For instance, if inflation is running at 5% and government-influenced interest-bearing checking account rates are .01%, one can see that to protect the purchasing power, a different course may have to be taken.
 One may opt to keep more money in a savings account and transfer it when necessary to checking rather than holding a high balance in the latter.
 If savings account rates are low, one might consider I bonds (inflation-protected savings bonds) or the purchase of gold and silver!
 These are not exotic investment choices.